elastic/prodfiler-documentation/README.md

 Both Google and Facebook achieve this capability by recompiling all dependencies from scratch and generally do not make this capability available to the outside world.

-Prodfiler is designed to bring the same capability to **everybody** (provided that they are running at least a 4.15 Linux Kernel).
+Prodfiler is designed to bring the same capability to **everybody** running a Linux Kernel with version 4.15 or higher.

 ## Why use Prodfiler?